AriFordsham/GHCWiki/commentary/coding-style.md

 - **The Build platform**: This is the platform on which we are building GHC.
 - **The Host platform**: This is the platform on which we are going to run this GHC binary, and associated tools.
 - **The Target platform**: This is the platform for which this GHC binary will generate code.
-At the moment, there is very limited support for having different values for buil, host, and target.
+At the moment, there is very limited support for having different values for build, host, and target.
 In particular:

 </td></tr></table>